Who are we?

 Our community is thirsty to find connections between cultures especially in music.
 When we perform, this becomes real; the stage transports you to a magical ambiance where poetry, music, religion and identity are so much amalgamated to the point where language does not matter anymore, the music takes over.
 “It is a remedy for the soul”.

-We, the Andalus Arabic Choir pursue an artistic creative vision by trying to interact with people in the same way music interacts with our souls.
-We also look forward to collaborate with other types of world music and explore new territories while keeping true to our heritage music and promoting it.
+As director of the Andalus Arabic Choir and producer of its shows, I pursue an artistic creative vision in our performances to interact with people in the same way music interacts with our souls.
+I also look forward to collaborate with other types of world music and explore new territories while keeping true to our heritage music and promoting it.